 And finally, enjoy your boots!

 If you like this project but want to crochet boots or booties in a different size, you can grab the customizable pattern template that I made just for this.
 Or, to have a handy copy of the pattern in this exact size, you can download the pdf version.
-Both of those are available in my subscriber resource library, and you can get access immediately by filling out the form below:
+Both of these are available when you use the button below:

 Finally, don’t forget to Pin this for later on your favorite crochet or DIY board!